amirTwenty8/guestbuddy_api_functions/TESTING.md

 26. **deleteClubCard** - Delete club cards with validation that they're not in use
 27. **createTableLayout** - Create table layouts from canvas objects with rotation support
 28. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
-29. **deleteTableLayout** - Delete table layouts with safety validation to prevent deletion of layouts in use
+29. **deleteTableLayout** - Archive table layouts (soft delete) to preserve data integrity while hiding from views
 30. **createLandingPage** - Create custom landing pages for events with password protection and styling
 31. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
 32. **deleteLandingPage** - Delete landing pages with proper cleanup